kaltura/playkit-js-google-tag-manager/docs/guide.md

 ### Triggering and listening to costume events

-In order to listen to player costume events - just pass string array to the plugin config
+In order to listen to player costume events - just pass string array of event types to the plugin config

 ```js
 const config = {